Child Welfare

 Lisa Schelbe

-Lisa Schelbe is a professor at Florida State University College of Social Work and a faculty affiliate at the Florida Institute for Child Welfare.
-She serves as co-editor-in-chief of the Child and Adolescent Social Work Journal.
+Lisa Schelbe is a professor and associate dean for academic affairs at Florida State University College of Social Work and a faculty affiliate at the Florida Institute for Child Welfare.
 Lisa received a Doris Duke Fellowship for the Promotion of Child Well-Being (2011-2013).
 Her primary research interest focuses broadly on child welfare, child maltreatment prevention, and child well-being.

 Melissa Radey